joelewis/prosemirror-mentions/README.md

 Alternative: [https://github.com/quartzy/prosemirror-suggestions](https://github.com/quartzy/prosemirror-suggestions)

+[prosemirror-suggestions](https://github.com/quartzy/prosemirror-suggestions) is a lighter alternative that comes with the bare minimum without any bells and whistles.
+It is upto you to implement common UI behavior handling.

-While prosemirror-suggestions is a lighter weight plugin, that holds no opinions on the UI, prosemirror-mentions eases out the implementation.
-It comes with all batteries included: default dropdown UI, behaviour handling, support for async fetching of suggestions, etc. making it easier to enable @mentions and #hashtags by customizing the default configuration.
+[prosemirror-mentions](https://github.com/joelewis/prosemirror-mentions) is a fully packed plugin.
+It comes with all batteries included: default dropdown UI, behaviour handling, support for async fetching of suggestions, etc. All you need to do is configure options to suit your needs.

 ## Installation